Cadenza! Modern American Duos for Clarinet or Basset Horn & Piano

 Nine Wee Drams by Daniel Nass is a divertimento-type work for clarinet and cello consisting of nine short movements.
 Each movement is named for a favorite brand of Scotch whisky – Caol Ila, Kilchoman, Ledaig, Ardbeg, Cragganmore, Balvenie, Lagavuilin, Laphroaig and Macallan.
 This work is a delightful assemblage of one to two minute tidbits suggesting a taste sampling of the movements’ namesakes.
 Movement styles include perpetual motion, dances, lyrical interludes, klezmer and other eastern European influences.
 The ensemble playing, rhythmic precision and intonation with cellist Ben Osterhouse are all excellent.

 Downwind of Roses in Maine by Libby Larsen depicts the scent of roses at high noon on a hot summer day.
-Larson creates the hedge of roses with mallet percussion and the delicate scent of roses with flute and clarinet.
+Larsen creates the hedge of roses with mallet percussion and the delicate scent of roses with flute and clarinet.
 Here, the percussionist is Jeremy Johnston and the flutist is James DeVoll.
-Larson utilizes harmonic filigree flute sounds and fast, breezy passagework for both the flute and clarinet that create a beautiful dialogue over a scaffolding of mallet percussion.
+Larsen utilizes harmonic filigree flute sounds and fast, breezy passagework for both the flute and clarinet that create a beautiful dialogue over a scaffolding of mallet percussion.
 The fluttery wind writing blends beautifully to evoke the aroma of roses on a breezy day.
 With only slight intonation issues at times between the flute and clarinet, the performance was beautiful and colorful overall.

-History is going to change by Joshua Clarsen is written for bass clarinet and electronics.
+History is going to change by Joshua Clausen is written for bass clarinet and electronics.
 The work seems to pay homage to early Steve Reich with a layer of vocal minimalism over club-like electronic sounds.
 There are several bass clarinet tracks in this recording that, at times, interact in a way not unlike Reich’s New York Counterpoint.
 Porwoll-Lee, in her lyrical solo moments, sings in a mournful way though most of her playing in this piece is effectively strong and hard-edged.
 Rhythm, strength of tone, and synchronicity with the electronics are precisely and powerfully delivered.
 Porwoll-Lee and her colleagues are commended for their excellent playing on this eclectic and musically rewarding disc.

 Kenneth A. Long